mitoed/Startup/README.md

 ### Key Features

-- [ ] Login to identify voters and track "times agreed-with"
+- [ ] Login to identify voters and track "sessions_won"
 - [ ] Create or join a session by Session ID
 - [ ] Live voting that shows all available options from database in order of votes received
 - [ ] Click (or tap) to vote on option; "Finalize Vote" button at bottom
 - [ ] Timer to limit duration of live vote??
 - [ ] Database of pre-added suggestions by category (movies, restaurants, games)
 - [ ] Add new option to category's database during live vote
-- [ ] Upon clicking "Finalize Vote" and only 35% of the time, recommends selected option of user with lowest "times agreed-with" value (iff below certain amount like 2)
+- [ ] Upon clicking "Finalize Vote" and only 35% of the time, recommends selected option of user with lowest "sessions_won" value (iff below certain amount like 2)

 ### Technology Uses